openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/CA_ProctoredExams.rst

  :depth: 1

-.. _Create a Timed or Proctored Exam:
+.. _Create a Proctored Exam:

 =================================
 Create a Proctored Exam